fl101/awardfares-blog/_posts/2024-01-13-chinese-comac-planes.md

 ---
 layout: post
-title: "How to Book Award Flights on the Chinese COMAC Planes"
+title: "How To Book Award Flights On The Chinese COMAC Planes"
 category: [Guide]
 tags: []
 author: Germán